 NovaROC On-line Registry for Staking Claims

-Launched in August 2013, Nova Scotia’s NovaROC system is the latest project to be successfully completed by Pacific GeoTech Systems Ltd. (PGTS).
-It “represents a significant step forward for the Province” said the Minister of Environment given that “mining and quarrying industry is a key creator of jobs and prosperity for Nova Scotians.
+Launched in August 2013, Nova Scotia’s NovaROC system based on the truePERMITTM platform is the latest resource management project to be successfully completed by Pacific GeoTech Systems Ltd. (PGTS).
+It “represents a significant step forward for the Province” said the Minister of Environment, given that “..the mining and quarrying industry is a key creator of jobs and prosperity for Nova Scotians.
 It provides thousands of jobs, mostly in rural areas, and contributes hundreds of millions of dollars to the province’s economy each year.
 Mining is the highest-paying natural resource industry and one of the highest-paying of all industries in the province“ (Mining Association of Nova Scotia).

-As in most jurisdictions in Canada, the Nova Scotia landowner owns surface rights while the Crown retains ownership of the subsurface rights.
-This has created historical friction from claim staking activities which is generally boots-on-the-ground and land activity intensive.
+As in most jurisdictions in Canada, the Nova Scotia landowner owns surface rights, while the Crown retains ownership of the subsurface rights.
+This has created historical friction from claim staking activities, which is generally boots-on-the-ground and land activity intensive.
 The NovaROC system represents a modernization of the Registry of Mineral and Petroleum Titles by providing more timely access to mineral rights information and enabling clients to acquire and manage mineral rights over the Internet.
 NovaROC system now provides government agencies, prospecting and mining companies, and the public with immediate access to mining land status from anywhere in the world, thus improving communication and reducing conflict.